tfhe/tfhe/index.md

 # TFHE: Fast Fully Homomorphic Encryption over the Torus

+**version 1.0-rc2** -- *second release candidate date: 2017.04.21*<br>
 **version 1.0-rc1** -- *first release candidate date: 2017.04.05*

 TFHE is an open-source library for fully homomorphic encryption, distributed under the terms of the Apache 2.0 license.

-The underlying scheme is described in best paper of the IACR conference Asiacrypt 2016: "Faster fully homomorphic encryption:
+The underlying scheme is described in best paper of the IACR conference Asiacrypt 2016: "*Faster fully homomorphic encryption:
-Bootstrapping in less than 0.1 seconds", presented by Ilaria Chillotti, Nicolas Gama, Mariya Georgieva and Malika Izabachène.
+Bootstrapping in less than 0.1 seconds*", presented by Ilaria Chillotti, Nicolas Gama, Mariya Georgieva and Malika Izabachène.

 ### Description